rails/rails/guides/source/getting_started.md

 The next part of the message contains `request.formats` which specifies the format of template to be served in response.
 It is set to `text/html` as we requested this page via browser, so Rails is looking for an HTML template.
-`request.variants` specifies what kind of physical devices would be served by the response and helps Rails determine which template to use in the response.
+`request.variant` specifies what kind of physical devices would be served by the response and helps Rails determine which template to use in the response.
 It is empty because no information has been provided.